5 tips for creating a winning arts audition or portfolio

 This kind of versatility often indicates that you’ll be a great fit at an arts institution, where instructors value flexible thinking and a broad variety of interests in their students.

-In addition, students should also think of the audition and portfolio as a chance to showcase their unique passions.
+Think about your audition and portfolio as a chance to showcase your unique passions.

 Whether that's in the monologue you're presenting or in your visual art portfolio, show us things that are what you like to produce and what you like to do.